genderkit/genderkit/_articles/bras.md

 ### How do I work out my bra size?
 To measure yourself you’ll need a *fabric measuring tape*.
-These usually only cost a few pounds, and can be bought online or at sewing shops.
+These usually only cost a few pounds, and can be bought in pound shops, supermarkets, online, or at sewing shops.

 Bra sizes consist of two components: